alicemunsal/dohex/DoHex2.md

 * **Lib**: Library is the transformation unit of the containing part of the component.
 The purpose of all parts of a program is to transform data.
 So all parts (adapter, app, core) may need this transformation unit.
 A library consist of data models and/or transformation functions.
 Library transform its data model to inner part data model and inner part data model to its data model.

+Each component can have a different complexity, we can omit unnecessary parts and libraries.

 Component parts and libraries provide facade interfaces as a service for usability and testability.
 We can develop internal functionalities of this services with test driven development techniques.
-In this way, we can get deep classes[^10] and we can have dec
+In this way, we can get deep classes[^10] and we can decouple unit tests from their internal implementations for easier refactoring.

-Each component can have a different complexity, we can omit unnecessary parts and libraries.